stealth/harddns/README.md

 [...]
 ```

-to create the `libnss_harddns.so` NSS module.
+to create the `libnss_harddns.so` NSS module and proxy.
 Since usability of DoH benefits
 a lot from low latency, you should consider using TLS 1.3 along with TCP Fast Open
 for a quicker TLS handshake. *harddns* already enables TCP Fast Open by itself
 as long as you have Linux kernel >= 4.11 and enabled it in /proc: